git-calvin/macos-setup/readme.md

 For expiration, I suggest picking `0` so the key doesn’t expire.

-Now GPG needs to know who this key is for.
 For the Real Name, I suggest picking the same “friendly name” you use for outgoing email.

 Next provide the email address you want to use for receiving encrypted email.

-We will reference this email as `YOUR@EMAIL.com` for the remainder of this install.
+I will reference this email as `YOUR@EMAIL.com` for the remainder of this install.

 If you’d like to enter a comment for the key, you can do so next.
 Otherwise hit `enter` to skip it.